 Now seal the edges of the two crusts together.
 Holding the edges together, you can roll them inward towards the plate.
 Or, you can tuck the edge of the top crust under the bottom crust.
 With a fork, prick the top crust to create steam vents.

 Now, if you would like to try this crust with a filling of your own, go to it.
 If you would like to try my take on the apple filling, see below.

 - 6 apples, approximately 5 1/2 to 6 cups, once cut up

 - Pinch or two of clove

 Occasionally, I see apple pie recipes that specifically call for tart or sour apples and then load up on more sugar than other recipes that don’t mention tartness.
 Rather than using just one type, I tend to use a blend of apple varieties, each adding its own quality to the final flavor.
 Try a blend of your own favorites.

 Some recipes will add a little flour for thickening, so there is no liquid in the bottom of the pan.
 I don’t mind the liquid.
 It is quite tasty, and it will disappear once the pie is cold.

-Roll out the top crust and place it on top.
+- Roll out the top crust and place it on top.
 Prick the crust several times with a fork.
 Sometimes the edges can brown too quickly.
 Covering the edges with strips of aluminum foil can protect them.
-Just remove the foil about three-quarters of the way through the baking process.
+Just remove the foil about 3/4 of the way through the baking process.

-The pie is now ready for the oven.
-Make sure the oven is at 450° F. Place the pie on the bottom rack of the oven for eight to ten minutes, then move it up to the middle of the oven and reduce the heat to 350° F. Check your pie periodically during this time.
+- The pie is now ready for the oven.
+Make sure the oven is at 450° F. Place the pie on the bottom rack of the oven for 8 to 10 minutes, then move it up to the middle of the oven and reduce the heat to 350° F. Check your pie periodically during this time.
 When it is done, your piecrust should be a warm, medium golden brown.
 Depending on your oven, that might take an hour or so.

 © 2018 Teddi DiCanio